-The above results show that market competition can complement board size, CEO duality and CEO ownership.
-The results from Tables 7-10 are also consistent with the results from Tables 3-6, in which market competition has the same impact on boardsize, ceodual, and ceoownership.
+The above results show that market competition can complement board size, CEO duality, and CEO ownership.
+The results from Tables 7-10 are also consistent with the results from Tables 3-6, in which market competition has the same impact on board size, CEO duality, and CEO ownership.
 This result shows that market competition can complement corporate governance.
 This result is in line with an earlier study by (Karuna, 2008) on how board size, board independence, and shareholder rights are affected by product market competitiveness in the sector.
-The findings of Karuna (2008) demonstrate a favorable association between market size and product substitutability and governance strength across various governance mechanisms.
-However, according to a study by (Karuna, 2008), these correlations start to shift as competition exceeds a particular threshold, demonstrating the existence of a U-shaped competition governance power relationship. reversal.
-(Karuna, 2008) also draws the conclusion that a firm's governance might be stronger or weaker depending on the intensity of the market competition.
+The findings of Karuna (2008) demonstrate a favourable association between market size and product substitutability and governance strength across various governance mechanisms.
+However, as indicated in a study by Karuna (2008), these correlations begin to change when competition surpasses a specific threshold, revealing the presence of a U-shaped relationship between competition and governance power reversal.
+Karuna (2008) also concludes that the strength or weakness of a firm's governance is contingent upon the intensity of market competition.
 However, "strong" or "weak" governance may not always imply "good" or "bad" governance, contrary to the assumption in many previous governance studies.
 In accordance with the findings of this study, Selarka (2014) rejects the idea that market competition substitutes corporate governance and instead suggests that it has a complementary impact on it, and it only has a direct impact on businesses with higher corporate governance ratings.

 Additionally, a study for Latin America by Gaitán et al. (2018) finds that independent directors, institutional ownership, and board size all have an impact on a company's productivity.
 Between board size and productivity, they discovered a nonlinear connection that is statistically significant.
 Productivity is increased by institutional ownership, whereas it is decreased by board independence.
 According to the study, market competitiveness often leads to an increase in management malfeasance, necessitating increased oversight.
-In environments with laws and regulations that are unfavorable to business, independent directors may play a far more significant role in monitoring.
+In environments with laws and regulations that are unfavourable to business, independent directors may play a far more significant role in monitoring.
 This is especially true if the institutional shareholders who jointly own the company back the independent directors in their efforts.

-By analyzing the market response to CEO duality consolidation announcements, Zhang (2018) investigates the phenomenon that businesses in highly competitive industries can benefit from good corporate governance.
-The study finds that the market responds favorably to consolidation events if the announcing firm has strong governance and is dealing with intense market competition.
+By analysing the market response to CEO duality consolidation announcements, Zhang (2018) investigates the phenomenon that businesses in highly competitive industries can benefit from good corporate governance.
+The study finds that the market responds favourably to consolidation events if the announcing firm has strong governance and is dealing with intense market competition.
 The findings imply that corporate governance and market competitiveness are complementary for businesses looking to increase managerial effectiveness by giving the CEO more authority.
 By extending this to the context of market competition, Jaroenjitrkam et al. (2020) find that CEOs have less authority in highly competitive product markets, therefore demonstrating a substitutive relationship between competition and internal governance.